NeuroSynqt™ Core

 • 24/7 online learning that fits your daily rhythm

-• Immediate access to all six modules
+• Immediate access to all six courses and course materials

-• Printable resources, client-ready visuals, and worksheets
+• Printable resources, client ready visuals, and worksheets

 🌱 Free Weekly Supervision & Study Space